mrge-group/web-exercises-for-new-employees/README.md

 - by 5 you say "Buzz"
 - by both 3 and 5, you say "FizzBuzz"

-Validate your the implementation with help of `Tests\Unit\FizzBuzzTest`.
+Validate your implementation with help of `Tests\Unit\FizzBuzzTest`.

 ##### Run Tests
 To run the FizzBuzz tests